coderefinery/jupyter/content/sharing.md

   seaborn
   ```
   and to make sure the packages are installed, one could add a code cell to the beginning
-  of original notebook with the line
+  of original notebook with the line:
   ```
   !python3 -m pip install -r requirements.txt
   ```
+  To make sure that the notebook will continue to work also in few months,
+  you might want to specify also the version in the `requirements.txt` file.
 ````

 (share-widget)=